-Chapter 4: The Mystical and the Ritualistic Stage of Religion
+Chapter 4: The Mystical and the Ritualistic Stage: Part 1

 There is a nearness and a greater closeness of relation among friends.
 A friend does not behave like an authority towards a person who is also a friend.
-There is a relationship of superiority and inferiority between authority, such as government, and the recipient of the order, but there is a sense of equality between friends.
+There is a relationship of superiority and inferiority in authority, such as the government and the recipient of the order, but there is a sense of equality between friends.
 The distance between the source of the instruction and the recipient thereof is narrowed down in friendly concourse.

 In the Suhrit Samhita, even the distance between man and God, in the field of appreciation of religious values, is brought down to a minimum.
-The God of the Vedas and the Upanishads seems to be very far away from us – as potentate ruling from the heavens like a judicial paramount authority, thinking and acting only from his point of view and not necessarily taking into consideration another’s point of view.
+The God of the Vedas and the Upanishads seems to be very far away from us—a potentate ruling from the heavens like a judicial paramount authority, thinking and acting only from his point of view, and not necessarily taking into consideration another’s point of view.
 The friendly attitude is a mutual give and take of ideas; and the distance between the authority and the recipient of the order from the authority, which was considerable in the field of instruction known as Prabhu Samhita, becomes narrowed down to practically an absence of it.
 There is a concourse between two parties.
-God comes to the earth as an incarnation, as a friend and a redeemer, a well-wisher, a compassionate physician of the soul.
+God comes to the Earth as an Incarnation, as a friend and a redeemer, a well-wisher, a compassionate physician of the soul.

-The Vedas, the Upanishads, and the Smritis, in Indian religious parlance – and similar codes of scriptural authority and ethical mandate in other religions also – come under this category of a fatherhood of God who resides in heaven above; and He has not yet become a friend of man.
-The father is not a friend of the son -though he, of course, is a well-wisher of the son.
-You know the difference between the father and a friend.
+The Vedas, the Upanishads, and the Smritis, in Indian religious parlance, and similar codes of scriptural authority and ethical mandate in other religions also, come under this category of a fatherhood of God who resides in heaven above; and He has not yet become a friend of man.
+The father is not a friend of the son though he, of course, is a well-wisher of the son.
+We know the difference between the father and a friend.
 That is the difference between the originally conceived scriptural concept of God in heaven as the Father Supreme, and the dear and near God who is close to our heart and capable of approach and appreciation in love, affection, comradeship and close intimacy.
 These are the first two categories: Prabhu Samhita and Suhrit Samhita.

-There is a third category known as Kanta Samhita.
-I compared it to the instruction that is received by the beloved from the lover – and vice versa, the instruction received from the beloved by the lover.
+There is a third category, known as Kantha Samhita.
+I compared it to the instruction that is received by the beloved from the lover, and vice versa, the instruction received from the beloved by the lover.
 Compare the relationship between the authority ruling from the throne of the country and the peasant in the field who has to obey that order.
 Compare the relationship between one friend and another friend.
 Compare the relationship between the lover and the beloved.
-All three categories imply some kind of relation, but they qualitatively differ from one another in the sense of the closeness between the two sides or the distance maintained by the two parties.
+All three categories imply some kind of relation, but they qualitatively differ one from the other in the sense of the closeness between the two sides or the distance maintained by the two parties.

-Usually, traditionally speaking, the term Kanta Samhita is used to describe the contents of the great Mahakavyas, the elegant literature of the great poets like Kalidasa, Bhavabhuti, Magha, Sriharsha, etc. Raghuvamsa, Kumarasambhava, Kiratarjuneeyam, Sisupala Vadha, Naishadeeyacharita – these are the polished elegant literary works known as the Mahakavyas, whose method and way of speaking is known mostly as the field of Kanta Samhita.
-But, in religious literature there is also a Kanta Samhita aspect.
+Usually, traditionally speaking, the term Kantha Samhita is used to describe the contents of the great Mahakavyas, the elegant literature of the great poets like Kalidasa, Bhavabhuti, Magha, Sri Harsha, etc. Raghuvamsa, Kumarasambhava, Kiratarjuniya, Sisupalavadha, Naishadha Charita are the polished elegant literary works known as the Mahakavyas, whose method and way of speaking is known mostly as the field of Kantha Samhita.
+But, in religious literature there is also a Kantha Samhita aspect.

-In India, the esoteric aspect of religion can be seen in the Agama Sastra, which is categorised into the Vaishnava, Saiva, and Sakta sections.
+In India, the esoteric aspect of religion can be seen in the Agama Shastra, which is categorised into the Vaishnava, Saiva, and Sakta sections.
 These are names with which we are very familiar, but their contents are not easily accessible to the public.
-The Agama Sastra is Vaishnava, Saiva or Sakta, as I mentioned.
-The easy and more widely known Agama belongs to the Vaishnava, which is principally of the nature of the Pancharatra doctrine.
-This is worship of Bhagavan Narayana or Vishnu, not necessarily as one residing in Vaikuntha far off, above the world, but as descended through incarnations and conceived in terms of certain descents called vyuhas, or groups of divine associations, widely known as Vasudeva, Sankarshana, Pradyumna and Aniruddha, the meanings of which are known only to the esoteric Vaishnava circles.
+The Agama Shastra is Vaishnava, Saiva or Sakta, as I mentioned.
+The easy and more widely known Agama is the Vaishnava, which is principally of the nature of the Pancharatra doctrine.
+This is worship of Bhagavan Narayana or Vishnu, not necessarily as one residing in Vaikuntha far off, above the world, but as descended through Incarnations and conceived in terms of certain descents called vyuhas, or groups of divine associations, widely known as Vasudeva, Sankarshana, Pradyumna and Aniruddha, the meanings of which are known only to the esoteric Vaishnava circles.

-The Vasudeva aspect is the transcendental aspect, Samkarshana is the immanent aspect, Pradyumna is the operative aspect, and Aniruddha is the visible aspect.
+The Vasudeva aspect is the transcendental aspect, Sankarshana is the immanent aspect, Pradyumna is the operative aspect, and Aniruddha is the visible aspect.
 God can be worshipped as the universal all-pervading Being.
 God can also be worshipped as the creator supreme of this universe.
-God can be worshipped as the incarnation, avatara, of Vishnu.
+God can be worshipped as the Incarnation, Avatara, of Vishnu.
 God can also be worshipped in idols or images which we keep in temples and houses as emblems of the presence of the Almighty.